Back

 The basic tax regime for micro-entrepreneurs

 As sole traders, micro-entrepreneurs are not subject to corporation tax, but to income tax (IR).
-Sales are therefore taken into account when calculating the average tax rate, in the same way as the taxpayer's other income: salaries, unemployment benefits, retirement pensions and so on.
+Sales are therefore taken into account when calculating the average tax rate, in the same way as the taxpayer's other income: salaries, unemployment benefits, retirement pensions, etc.

 The tax calculation for auto-entrepreneurs depends on several factors.